-Natasha Pilkauskas is an assistant professor of public policy at the University of Michigan’s Gerald R. Ford School of Public Policy.
+Natasha Pilkauskas is an associate professor of public policy at the University of Michigan’s Gerald R. Ford School of Public Policy.
 Her research considers how demographic, social safety net, and economic shifts in the U.S. affect families and children with low-incomes.
 A large area of her research focuses on the living arrangements of children – especially those who live in shared and multigenerational households.
 Much of her research also considers economic insecurity and how social policies, like the Earned Income Tax Credit, might improve the developmental and life trajectories of children living in poverty.
 Pilkauskas’ research has been published in broad array of top peer-reviewed journals across academic fields including demography, sociology, social work, public health, developmental psychology, and economics.
 Her research has also been supported by the Russell Sage Foundation, the Institute for Research on Poverty, and the National Academy of Education/Spencer Foundation, among others.
 Some of Pilkauskas’ current research projects include an evaluation of a cash transfer program, several studies of the Earned Income Tax Credit, and a few projects examining employment quality/low-wage work.
 Pilkauskas received her BA in sociology and economics from Northwestern University, her Master of Public Policy from Harvard’s Kennedy School of Government, and her MA and PhD in social welfare policy from Columbia University’s School of Social Work.

 Learn more on Pilkauskas' personal website.

 - MA and PhD in Social Welfare Policy from Columbia University